 Regaining REE from RE-containing waste streams may constitute an important RE secondary source in Europe.

-A recent study, based on detailed trade data, estimates the global trade in RE-containing products in 2010 at around €1.5 trillion, or 13% of the global trade.
+A study, based on detailed trade data, estimates the global trade in RE-containing products in 2010 at around €1.5 trillion, or 13% of the global trade.
 However, only 1% of RE waste is being recovered as no adequate process is currently available.
-REE4EU will open-up a fully new route bringing recovery of in-process wastes from PM manufacturing within reach.
+REE4EU opened-up a fully new route bringing recovery of in-process wastes from PM manufacturing within reach.